upbound/docs/content/xp-arch-framework/building-apis/building-apis-xrds.md

 ## Purpose

 If you have not read and gone through the framework's [self-evaluation](../../self-eval) exercise, we recommend you do that now.
 It is difficult to build a custom API without knowing who you are building it for and why you're building it.
-Before writing a single line of .yaml, you need to think about answers for the following questions:

-- Who is going to consume this API?
-- What inputs do they need to provide this API?
+If you have an understanding of how you're building the custom API for and what inputs (if any) you want your consumers t ohave, the next questions you need to figure out are:

 - What managed resources do you want to compose together as part of this API?
 - For each managed resource you want to compose, which fields are required?